 Here’s the bottom line: MovingYourself is a new company in the you load, we drive moving space.
-It can be a cost-effective moving solution because you only have to pay for the space you use — and you have up to 52 feet to use!
+Founded by a veteran of the moving industry, the company can be a cost-effective solution because you only have to pay for the space you use — and you have up to 52 feet to use!

 MovingYourself may not have made it onto our best moving container companies list, but it’s still an option worth considering if a DIY move fits your energy level and budget constraints.
 The Florida-based moving company rents space on 52-foot moving trucks and enlists professional movers to drive them to their new location.